rodmcnew/reinforcement-learning-agent-tester-js/README.md

 Try it out at http://rodmcnew.github.io/reinforcement-learning-agent-tester-js/

-This is written in JavaScript version ES6.
+This is written in ES6 JavaScript.